alphagov/notifications-python-client/DOCUMENTATION.md

 }
 ```

-If no templates exist for a template type or there no templates for a service, you will receive a `dict` response with an empty `templates` list element:
+If no templates exist for a template type or there no templates for a service, the client will return a a `dict` with an empty `templates` list element:

 ```python
 {